DisCoTec/discotec.github.io/2025/abstracts.md

 ## 1

-* Christopher Esterhuyse, Benjamin Lion, Hans-Dieter Hiep and Farhad Arbab. **Formal Foundations for Reowolf: Multi-Party Sessions via Synchronous Protocol Programming**
+**Authors:** Christopher Esterhuyse, Benjamin Lion, Hans-Dieter Hiep and Farhad Arbab.

+**Title:** Formal Foundations for Reowolf: Multi-Party Sessions via Synchronous Protocol Programming

+**Abstract:**
 The Reowolf project developed connectors as a replacement of two-party network sockets for multi-party communication in next-generation internet applications.
 Users control connectors via protocols in the bespoke protocol description language (PDL), which is based on